- Listen to the sun.

 Next – the fun part!
 The Luperci guys cut throngs from the skins of the animals.
 Interestingly, the goat throngs were called ‘februa’ — hence our month “February”.
 They then ran through the streets dressed only in goat skins and chased women, trying to hit them with the februa.

 It may not have been as violent as it seems.
 Girls and young women would willingly line up to be touched by the februa which had magical powers and was thought to ensure fertility.
-The practice was therefore popular among women who were trying to conceive.
+The practice was therefore popular among women who were trying to get pregnant.

 Shakespeare’s play has a reference to this belief as well.
 Caesar instructs Marc Antony to touch his wife Calpurnia with the throng: